 Our son Joshua is eager to learn the ropes...so Mike showed him how to pull blocks.
 He is pictured below with the first time he got to use a chisel, age 6.
 In addition to helping with anything and everything, Joshua is also a creator of custom costumes - check out his cool Reeper from Overwatch he made for ComiConn.
 He also loves to paint, trace, play D&D, target shoot and camp.
 He stays busy with school, scouts and learning percussion instruments.

-And here I am, the office gal/owners wife/mom, Jen, pictured in my office, taking time off with my amazing husband on our 20th wedding anniversary and a fun weekend with the kids at a com event.
+And here I am, the office gal/owners wife/mom, Jen, pictured in my office, taking time off in 2018 with my amazing husband on our 20th wedding anniversary and a fun weekend with the kids at a com event in 2019.
 Working from home can be noisy, but this is a family business and I do my best to take calls when the house is quiet...it is never a guarantee, but few things in life are :) I love my job and speaking with your amazing customers.
 My hours vary, based on the other hats I might be wearing at the time, back to the wife/mom part, but I do my best.
 I take one call at a time; the voicemail will pick up if I am on the other line.
 If you leave a message I will always call back.
 When I am not busy at work I enjoy completely unplugging, reading, crafting, camping (in nice weather), playing nine holes at my favorite par 3, mini golfing, playing Catan ("No one wants your stinking sheep" - I love to hate that game!), and organizing.